egustavsson/ORFannotate/README.md

 # ORFannotate

-`ORFannotate` is a tool that predicts open reading frames (ORFs), inserts accurate CDS features into GTF/GFF annotations and produces transcript-level summary that includes coding class, Kozak context, UTR lengths and splicing, and an NMD flag.
-It is intended for rapid, reproducible analysis of both long-read and short-read transcriptomes.
+`ORFannotate` is a Python-based command-line tool for predicting coding open reading frames (ORFs) from transcript annotations, inserting accurate CDS features into GTF/GFF files, and producing a detailed transcript-level summary.
+The summary includes coding classification based on CPAT scores, Kozak context strength, 5′/3′ UTR lengths, splice junction counts (classified by UTR/CDS), and a predicted NMD flag.
+It is designed for rapid, reproducible analysis of both long-read and short-read transcriptomes, with minimal dependencies and support for multiple species.

 ---